 The SMF Rules provide a simplified process for identifying remittances by those claiming OWR.
 If the SMF Rules do not apply, then strict legislative rules need to be followed on a transaction-by-transaction basis.
-The SMF Rules replace the former practice set out in Statement of Practice 1/09, which provided a similar, if less prescriptive, simplification of the remittance rules when claiming OWR.

 To benefit from the SMF Rules, the individual must have their employment income either partially or fully paid into a 'qualifying account'.
 Only one qualifying account may be held at any one time.
 An account must be nominated in writing.
 A number of conditions have to be met in order for the account to be a qualifying account, including that it must be an overseas account and have a balance of no more than GBP 10 on the day that the first deposit of 'qualifying earnings' from the employment is paid into the account.